Martha Crone begins her 22nd year as Garden Curator.

 She gave 16 illustrated slide lectures to clubs, garden groups, school groups and others, totaling over 1,000 persons, the largest group being 300 at the Farm School Horticultural Short Course at the University of Minnesota.
 Her slide library now numbered 4,000.
 During the year she set out 902 new plants and many seeds were sown.
 Some of those plants were the new additions noted above.
 The remainder were species already in the Garden.
 Another 100 aluminum plant markers went up.
 (These were provided by Clinton Odell).
 (2)

 Martha also noted that the dam across the water channel in the back of the wetland was in serious need of repair causing damage to the tarvia path outside the Garden.
-This dam was made on concrete and had been completed in May 1917.
-She noted having much trouble with muskrats, rabbits and pocket gophers.
+This dam was made on concrete and had been completed in May 1917 by Eloise Butler, replacing an earthen dam Eloise had erected earlier to create a small open pool at that end of the Garden.
+Martha noted having much trouble with muskrats, rabbits and pocket gophers.
 (2)

 In her annual Friends Secretary’s report Martha Crone stated there were 192 members of the Friends and that her method of reaching new members was to award a book to all new members.
 The books were “Wildlife in Color” and "Wild Flowers for your Garden.”
 (3)